 The Council currently uses Sector Treasury Services as its external treasury management advisers.
-The Council recognises that the responsibility for treasury management decisions remains with the Council at all times and will ensure the undue reliance is not placed upon our external service providers.
+The Council recognises that the responsibility for treasury management decisions remains with the Council at all times and will ensure that undue reliance is not placed upon our external service providers.
 The Council also recognises that there is value in employing external providers of treasury management services in order to acquire access to specialist skills and resources.
 The Council will ensure that the terms of their appointment and the methods by which their value will be assessed are properly agreed and documented and subjected to review.
+The last review was undertaken in December 2011, interviews were carried out by the Corporate Head of Finance & Commerce (S151), Treasury & Pensions Service Manager and Treasury Accountant and it was agreed to re-appoint Sector Treasury Services.